xavierbarber/MIDS/README_proposal.md

   </tr>
 </table>
 <a id='ses'></a>
 #### 2.4.2.
-Session description table (sub-\<tparticipant_label\>_sessions.tsv)
+Session description table

+This file is OPTIONAL as it provides the information referring to all the sessions of the patient, such as age at which the session was performed, procedures, and diagnoses made.
+Missing values MUST be indicated with “n/a”.

 <div>
 <pre>
 <code>
 Data/
 ├── sub-&ltparticipant_label&gt/
-│   ├──[_ses-&ltsesion-label&gt]/
+│   ├──[/ses-&ltsesion-label&gt]/
 ¦   ¦
 ¦   ¦
-│   └──sub-&ltparticipant_label&gt_sessions.tsv
+│   └──[sub-&ltparticipant_label&gt.tsv]
-└── Participants.tsv
+└── [participants.tsv]

 </code>
 </pre>
 </div>

-This file is RECOMMENDED as it provides the information referring to all the sessions of the patient, such as age at which the session was performed, procedures, and diagnoses made.
-Missing values MUST be indicated with “n/a”.

 The columns of the session description table stored in “sub-\<tparticipant_label\>.tsv” are: